Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Introduction

 Combinatorial formulas for $\widetilde{K}^{(k)}_{\lambda,\mu}(q)$ and $\widetilde{K}_{\lambda,\mu}(q,t)$ have been found for certain special cases.
 In 1995, Carr\'{e} and Leclerc \cite{CaLe1995} gave a combinatorial interpretation of $\widetilde{K}^{(2)}_{\lambda,\mu}(q)$ in their study of $2$-ribbon tableaux, though a complete proof of their result wasn't found until 2005 by van Leeuwen \cite{vanLeeuwen2005} using the theory of crystal graphs.
 Also in 1995, Fishel \cite{Fishel1995} gave the first combinatorial interpretation for $\widetilde{K}_{\lambda,\mu}(q,t)$ when $\mu$ is a partition with $2$ columns using rigged configurations.
 Other techniques have also led to formulas for the $2$ column Macdonald polynomials \cite{Zabrocki1999,LaMo2003,Haglund2004}, but in all cases, finding extensions for these formulas has proven elusive.

-Following a suggestion from Haiman, we consider the dual equivalence relation on standard tableaux defined in \cite{Haiman1992}.
+In this paper, we consider the dual equivalence relation on standard tableaux defined in \cite{Haiman1992}.
 From this relation, Haiman suggested defining an edge-colored graph on standard tableaux and investigating how this graph may be related to the crystal graph on semi-standard tableaux.
 The result of this idea is a new combinatorial method for establishing the Schur positivity of a function expressed in terms of monomials.
-In this paper, this method is applied to LLT polynomials to obtain a combinatorial formula for $\widetilde{K}^{(k)}_{\lambda,\mu}(q)$, and so, too, for $\widetilde{K}_{\lambda,\mu}(q,t)$.
+We apply this method to LLT polynomials to obtain a combinatorial proof that $\widetilde{K}^{(k)}_{\lambda,\mu}(q)$ and $\widetilde{K}_{\lambda,\mu}(q,t)$ are nonnegative integer polynomials.

 This paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we review symmetric functions and the associated tableaux combinatorics.
 The theory of dual equivalence graphs is developed in Section~\ref{sec:deg}, beginning in Section~\ref{sec:deg-standard} with a review of dual equivalence and the construction of the graphs suggested by Haiman.
 In Section~\ref{sec:deg-general}, we define a \emph{dual equivalence graph} and present the structure theorem stating that every dual equivalence graph is isomorphic to one of the graphs from Section~\ref{sec:deg-standard}.
 On the symmetric function level, this shows that the generating function of a dual equivalence graph is symmetric and Schur positive and gives a combinatorial interpretation for the Schur coefficients.
 The proof of the theorem is left to Section~\ref{sec:deg-proof}.